 Performance-based assessments require students to perform a particular task, such as completing a writing assignment or giving a presentation.

-It measures students' ability to apply the skills and knowledge learned from a unit or units of study.
+They measure students' ability to apply the skills and knowledge learned from a unit or units of study.

 This type of assessment is becoming more common as competency-based education is emerging as an alternative to more traditional formats.
 Performance-based assessments are less likely to be given online, but not in every situation.